mik3wk/rendercv/README.md

 - Skills: Javascript/Typescript, React, Node.js, Google Cloud Platform, SQL (PostgreSQL, MariaDB), Git, HTML/CSS
 # Experience

-## Infinite Blue, Software Engineer
+## Everbridge.
+Inc., Software Engineer

 - 2023 – present
 - Audobon, PA
 - Developed, updated, and maintained key components of an enterprise resilience application, working with multiple microservices and micro frontends; done primarily through utilizing React, Node, Pulsar, PostgreSQL, and GraphQL.
 These components streamlined and enhanced business responses to catastrophic events, ensuring robust and efficient disaster management.
-- Implemented algorithm to cluster business threats, utilizing pub/sub to generate and store threat data in a database;  data was accessed via API and visually represented on a map using React, providing a clear, actionable view of potential threats.
+- Implemented algorithm in collaboration with architechture to cluster business threats, utilizing pub/sub to generate and store threat data in a database; data was accessed via API and visually represented on a map using React, providing a clear, actionable view of potential threats.
 - Created REST API delta endpoint, significantly increasing upload speed for bulk data submitted by customers.
 - Archived critical data using Node and SQL queries, meeting contractual obligations and enabling the generation of reports that provided customers with valuable insights into threats to their company and allowed them to access unique threat data for future analysis.